Mopidevi18/InstanceSegmentation/README.md

 # Instance Segmentation for Waste Classification

-This project implements an instance segmentation model designed for waste classification using the Mask R-CNN architecture with a ResNet-50 backbone.
-The model is trained on a curated subset of the TACO dataset, classifying waste into three categories: **plastic**, **landfill**, and **organic**.
-It includes full data processing, model training, evaluation, MLOps pipeline, and a web app for real-time inference.
+This project implements a fine-tuned Mask R-CNN model with a ResNet-50 backbone for instance segmentation, tailored for real-world waste classification.
+Leveraging the TACO (Trash Annotations in Context) dataset—which provides annotations for over 59 distinct waste-related categories—the model is trained and optimized to detect and segment various types of waste under diverse environmental conditions.
+The project encompasses complete data preprocessing, training with fine-tuned hyperparameters, thorough evaluation using segmentation metrics, and a production-ready MLOps pipeline with a real-time web application for interactive inference.

 ---